Bagaar/ember-permissions/README.md

 };
 ```

-Next, extend the `application` route from step 1:
+Next, extend the `application` route from step 1 as follows:

 1. Use the `setRoutePermissions` method to pass along the required permissions per route to the `permissions` service.
 2. Handle the `route-access-denied` event to determine what to do when a transition is denied.